UPDATE: This article was originally published on March 25, 2020. It has been updated with new information and tips below.

 As your goals will likely require you to develop yourself in multiple areas, it’s important for you to recognize both what you want to build upon and what you are lacking so you can choose a program that is right for you.

-You may not have the correct balance of STEM and business expertise for your dream job right now, but the correct STEM MBA program can help you develop exactly those areas which you need to target most urgently.
+You may not have the correct balance of STEM and business expertise for your dream job right now, but the correct STEM MBA program can help you develop exactly those areas that you need to target most urgently.
 Do your research on the courses, professors, and extracurricular opportunities available at different programs so you can get an idea of which ones fit you best.

 What are some top STEM-designated MBA programs?